Food Hussy Recipes » Copycat

 Copycat Raising Cane’s Sauce Recipe

 Raising Cane's Sauce is one of my favorite dipping sauces!
 Plus it's great on more than just chicken!
-I would always get extra sauce when I went to Raising Cane's to bring home but not any more!
-I did a side-by-side comparison and made my own!
+I would always get extra sauce (and extra Texas toast) when I went to Raising Cane's to bring home but not any more!
+I did a side-by-side comparison with the official recipe and made my own!
+You can too with only a few minutes and simple ingredients that you already have in your pantry!

 4.14 from 50 votes